johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   > Not what you organization believes, not what your peers believe.
   > They way to do it is by working through issues of morality/mortality/ and honor for YOURSELF.

+- Habbit Dip:
+  > You'll always hit a dip in energy/motivation (Thats the bad news)
+  > The good news: Dips are temporary, provide and oppurtunity to learn.

+  > "Learn the Dip" Learn how to face difficulty, let go of the ideal, deal with frustration.

+  > Critical to come into dip with learning mindset.
+Less idealistic, more curiosity.
+USE MINDFULNESS!

 ## Standard Operating system: